miku86/notes/dom-enlightment.md

 - DOCUMENT_FRAGMENT_NODE (e.g. `document.createDocumentFragment()`)
 - DOCUMENT_TYPE_NODE (e.g. `<!DOCTYPE html>`)

-I've listed the node types above formatted exactly as the constant property is written in the JavaScript browser environment as a property of the `Node` object.
+I've listed the node types above formatted exactly as the constant property is written in the JS browser environment as a property of the `Node` object.
 These `Node` properties are constant values and are used to store numeric code values which map to a specific type of node object.
 For example, `Node.ELEMENT_NODE` is equal to 1.
 And 1 is the code value used to identify element nodes.

-What I hope you take away is that the `nodeType` value (i.e. 1) is just a numeric classificaiton used to describe a certain type of node constructed from a certain JavaScript interface/constructor.
+What I hope you take away is that the `nodeType` value (i.e. 1) is just a numeric classificaiton used to describe a certain type of node constructed from a certain JS interface/constructor.
 For example, the `HTMLBodyElement` interface represents a node object that has a node type of 1, which is a classification for `ELEMENT_NODE`'s.

 ## 1.3 Sub-node objects inherit from the Node object